Motorsports

 Easy to understand and catchy charm of Trial

 Section 11 is designed with a concept that is easy to relate to even for those who are not familiar with Trial.
-It’s a catchy and impactful section, just like a trendy pop song.
+It is a catchy and impactful section, much like a trendy pop song.

 Watching the Riders' acrobatic and eye-catching performances will surely convey the charm of Trial in a straightforward way.